Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours: Data and descriptive patterns

 \subsection{Sample description}

 I construct a final sample for analysis based on two desiderata: a) the ability to observe hours within a single week; and b) a focus on workers who are non-exempt from the FLSA overtime rule.
-For the purposes of a), I drop paychecks from workers who are not paid on a weekly basis (roughly half of the workers in the sample).
+For a) it is necessary to drop paychecks from workers who are not paid on a weekly basis (roughly half of the workers in the sample).
+Otherwise, it would not be possible to observe hours in a single week: the time period in which hours are regulated by the FLSA.
 To achieve b) I keep paychecks only from hourly workers, since nearly all workers who are paid hourly are subject to the overtime rule.
-I also drop any workers who have no variation in hours or never receive overtime pay during the study period.
+I also drop any workers who have no variation in hours, as those workers are likely salaried workers for whom salary information was simply missing, and hours data are uninformative.
+As a final check for being non-exempt from the FLSA, I also drop observations from workers who never receive overtime pay during the study period.

 The final sample includes 630,217 paychecks for 12,488 workers across 566 firms.
-See Appendix \ref{app:sample} for further details of the sample construction.
+Appendix \ref{app:sample} provides further details of the sample construction, and compares its regional and industry distribution to that of a representative sample of workers.

 Table \ref{table_samplemeans} shows how the sample compares to survey data that is constructed to be representative of the U.S. labor force.
 Column (1) reports means from the final sample used in estimation, while (2) reports means before sampling restrictions.
 Column (3) reports means from the Current Population Survey (CPS) for the same years 2016--2017, among individuals reporting hourly employment.
 The ``gets overtime'' variable for the CPS sample indicates that the worker usually receives overtime, tips, or commissions.
 Column (4) reports means for 2016--2017 from the National Compensation Survey (NCS), a representative establishment-level dataset accessed on a restricted basis from the Bureau of Labor Statistics.
 The NCS reports typical overtime worked at the quarterly level for each job in an establishment (drawn from firm administrative data when possible).\footnote{The hourly wage variable for the CPS may mix straight-time and overtime rates, and is only present in outgoing rotation groups.
 The tenure variable comes from the 2018 Job Tenure Supplement.
 The NCS does not distinguish between hourly and salaried workers, reporting an average hourly rate that includes salaried workers, who tend to be paid more.
 This likely explains the higher value than the CPS and payroll samples.}